-INVIGORATING ROBOT ACTIVITY PROJECT (iRAP) is the teams of students from King Mongkuts University of Technology North Bangkok, Thailand.
+T INVIGORATING ROBOT ACTIVITY PROJECT (iRAP) is the teams of students from King Mongkuts University of Technology North Bangkok, Thailand.
 In this year, our robot is developed from iRAP ROBOT for the competition.
 The team members are the next generation of the legendary student teams who got the 1st place many times in the RoboCup Rescue Robot competition [1].
 In this paper that introduces our approach to the rescue robot.
-More than seven years, the team has designed and developed.
-The team has two robots that consists of a teleoperative robot and a flying robot as shown in figure 1-3 respectively.
+More than eight years, the team has designed and developed.
+The team has three robots that consists of a teleoperative robot, an outdoor robot and a flying robot as shown in figure 1-4 respectively.
 Our rescue robot for this competition is designed based on proficiency robot by the agility test.
 Therefore the robots can motivate roaming around rough terrain by using caterpillar module.
-Four cameras are
+Four cameras are installed on the robot to help identify the victims.
+And the end effector of the robotic arm is designed to install the temperature camera and CO2 sensor.
+In addition, the laser range finder is used to create the map for marking the victims autonomously.
+Our goal of this activity is to achieve a practical rescue robot for a real situation such as disaster, earthquake, and building destroy.
+The team expects that all we did can help people life in a real disaster situation.

-Amornphun Phunopas is with the faculty of Engineering, King Mongkut's University of Technology North Bangkok, e-mail: amornphun.p@eng.kmutnb.ac.th.
+Amornphun Phunopas is with the faculty of Engineering, King Mongkut's University of Technology North Bangkok, e-mail: amorn-phun.p@eng.kmutnb.ac.th.